Second Opinion – Review Your Prior Year Tax Return

 How Do You Know If Your Tax Return Is Correct?

 Whether you filed taxes by yourself or want to double-check your accountant’s work, it can’t hurt to get a second opinion.

-We’ll review your previously filed income tax return(s) for free.
+We’ll review your previously filed income tax return(s).

-The IRS won’t catch every mistake on your tax return, and some errors may be costly.
-Our free tax return review will make sure your return is error-free and you receive the maximum refund you’re owed.
+The IRS won’t catch every mistake on your tax return and some errors may be costly.
+Our tax return review will make sure your return is error-free and you receive the maximum refund you’re owed.

 If we find any mistakes, we’ll be available to help you file an amended tax return and answer any questions.